CHAPTER THIRTY—CONDITIONS

 “He talked about it?”

-“Better,” Allison said.
+“Better,” Catherine said.
 “Responding well to treatment.
 That’s what we were trying to call James yesterday to tell him.”

-“Nothing, sorry.”
-He had considered telling them about organorobotic transference and Heather’s coinciding disappearance.
+Richard’s stomach sank.
+He considered telling them about organorobotic transference and Heather’s coinciding disappearance.
 But he thought better of it for the time being.

-“He’s actually been in a good mood lately, if not sleep-deprived.
-Except yesterday, he was suddenly upset and anxious,” Richard said.
+“He’s actually been in a good mood lately as far as I could tell, working hard.
+Except this week, he was upset and anxious,” Richard said.
 “He wouldn’t say why.
 I worry he’s gotten himself into trouble.”

 “What kind of trouble?”